-In watching your friend or loved one struggle it may be difficult to put into words exactly how you feel or what you are witnessing or experiencing.
-There may be a wide array of emotions that you feel ranging from empathy and compassion to anger and frustration.
-It is important to be honest in what you are noticing and how the other person’s actions are impacting you and your relationship with them.
-The goal is not to put blame on your friend but rather to make them aware that you see them, your relationship is important to them, and that you want to help.
-If your friend is willing it could be a good idea to set aside some time in a safe, and comfortable space and let them know that you notice they are struggling and name the behaviors that you see.
+In watching your friend or loved one struggle, it may be difficult to put into words exactly how you feel or what you are witnessing or experiencing.
+There may be a wide array of emotions that you feel, ranging from empathy and compassion to anger and frustration.
+It is important, to be honest in what you are noticing and how the other person’s actions are impacting you and your relationship with them.
+The goal is not to put the blame on your friend but rather to make them aware that you see them, your relationship is important to them, and that you want to help.
+If your friend is willing, it could be a good idea to set aside some time in a safe and comfortable space and let them know that you notice they are struggling and name the behaviors that you see.
 It is also ok to let them know how you are feeling.
-We recommend using the I statement format which goes like this: I Feel emotion word when situation or experience and what i would like is.
+We recommend using the I statement format, which goes like this: I feel this emotion when situation or experience and what I would like is.

 Warner Park Recovery has live representatives standing by 24/7 to chat with you or a loved one.
 Call Today 1.866.623.6905

-Individuals struggling with an alcohol or substance abuse disorder often are exhibiting chaotic, unstable and reckless behaviors.
-It is important to set hard boundaries with your loved one to keep both you and them safe.
-Letting your loved one know in a clear way that you cannot support them in their current lifestyle is extremely important to getting them closer to accept help.
-Sometimes these boundaries are things like: “I cannot give you money anymore, You cannot stay here unless you get sober, I cannot pick you up unless you are willing to go to treatment; or i can’t be in this relationship until you are willing to get help.”
-Hard boundaries can feel scary to set especially when you are worried about your loved ones safety.
+Individuals struggling with an alcohol or substance abuse disorder often are exhibiting chaotic, unstable, and reckless behaviors.
+It is important to set hard boundaries with your loved ones to keep both you and them safe.
+Letting your loved ones know in a clear way that you cannot support them in their current lifestyle is extremely important to get them closer to accept help.
+Sometimes these boundaries are things like: “I cannot give you money anymore, You cannot stay here unless you get sober, I cannot pick you up unless you are willing to go to treatment, or I can’t be in this relationship until you are willing to get help.”
+Hard boundaries can feel scary to set, especially when you are worried about the safety of your loved ones.
 But it is important to not enable them further into dependence upon you for living in their unhealthy patterns

 When your loved one is ready to go to treatment, they may struggle to take the next steps to get them to where they need to be.
-Taking the time to do some research online about local programs, and providers and helping them make some phone calls can be a powerful way to help get your friend the help they need.
-In initial intake calls treatment providers often want to know things like, what the individual has been using, their previous medical history, and their financial situation to cover the cost of their treatment.
-Helping you friend or oved one provide this information over the phone will help alleviate the dress and fear of taking the next step towards recovery.
+Taking the time to do some research online about local programs and providers and helping them make some phone calls can be a powerful way to help get your friend the help they need.
+In initial intake calls, treatment providers often want to know things like, what the individual has been using, their previous medical history, and their financial situation to cover the cost of their treatment.
+Helping your friend or loved one provide this information over the phone will help alleviate the dress and fear of taking the next step towards recovery.

 If you or anyone you know is dealing with issues around mental health or addiction, contact us for a full evaluation and treatment options.
 We understand that it is not a process that any individual should tackle alone, and that is why we have a team of qualified personnel who are available to offer you the help you need.